mckennapsean/dissertation/content/01-intro.md

 This dissertation introduces a new data visualization design process model to guide and support visualization designers through the act of creating effective, useful, and usable visualization systems.
-Existing visualization design process models proved difficult to use in practice due to a disconnect with our design decisions, evaluation methods, design artifacts, and which step we were in.
+Existing visualization design process models proved difficult to use in practice due to a disconnect with design decisions, evaluation methods, design artifacts, and which step a designer is in.
 We propose the design activity framework to more effectively guide visualization designers through a series of design activities.
 Each design activity has a descriptive motivation, a collection of generative or evaluative design methods, and the goal of visualization artifacts, such as design requirements, ideas, prototypes, and systems.
 The design activity framework is grounded in a series of formative and summative data visualization projects, where we encountered limitations of existing models and utilized this framework as a solution.
-This framework is validated through series of case studies in the fields of biology [@mckenna2015s], cyber security [@McKenna2014; @McKenna2015; @mckenna2016], and data storytelling [@mckenna2017] and also by an evaluation of design activity worksheets taught in a data visualization classroom for use in a cumulative project [@mckenna2017a].
+The design activity framework is validated through series of case studies in the fields of biology [@mckenna2015s], cyber security [@McKenna2014;
+@McKenna2015; @mckenna2016], and data storytelling [@mckenna2017] and also by an evaluation of design activity worksheets taught in a data visualization classroom for use in a cumulative project [@mckenna2017a].

 As motivation, we identify five high-level goals that, if met, could improve